CPSC-1517/cpsc-1517-workbook-jan2024-a01-dgilleland/src/004/ReadMe.md

 ## Setup

 > ***Note:** In the previous demo, we explored how to create .NET projects and solutions using the `dotnet` command-line tool.
-In that demo, we laid the ground-work for this demo by learning how to creat a console application using the [Top-Level Program template](https://aka.ms/new-console-template).
+In that demo, we laid the ground-work for this demo by learning how to create a console application using the [Top-Level Program template](https://aka.ms/new-console-template).
 You can either delete that code in this folder or move it somewhere else, as we'll be creating a new console application in this demo.*

 Let's build a CLI application that makes use of command-line arguments.
 For this demo, we'll build a simple application that calculates the wind chill based on the air temperature and wind speed.